ConnectedLib/connectedlib10/modules/mentoring/section-2-1.md

 - Program-sponsored activities to enhance mentoring
 - Parental support and involvement
 - Support from programs and services to supplement mentoring<sup><a name="6" href="#fn6">6</a></sup>

-For more guidance on developing a formal mentoring program that meets your library and community needs, please review next section on Designing a Mentoring Program: Step by Step.

 <div class="reflection">
 <p>your experiences with mentoring</p>